streamroot/integration-samples/cdn-load-balancer/android/THEOplayerCDNLoadBalancerJava/README.md

 />
 ```

 We strongly recommend to set the Delivery Client Key in your `AndroidManifest.xml`.
-However, if it's not possible you can specify it when instantiating a `LumenDeliveryClient`.
+However, if it's not possible you can specify it when calling `LumenDeliveryClient.initializeApp()`.

 ## Set the THEOplayer license